Ziroat Mirziyoyeva: Early years and education

 Ziroat Mirziyoyeva was born Ziroat Hoshimova in the Uzbek city of Kokand into an influential and religious family.
 Her father was head of the Central Asian railway's supply department, which managed the 'Dorrestoran' catering and dining cars.
-Due to his access to deficit goods, Makhmudjon Khoshimov was a very influential and wealthy man in the Ferghana Valley.
-According to some reports, he owned 10 refrigerator wagons that were used to ship fruit and vegetables from the Uzbek SSR to other Soviet Union republics and to bring back manufactured goods.

 Mirziyoyeva enrolled at TIIAME, where she met Shavkat Mirziyoyev, an employee of the university and its Komsomol secretary.
 Her family initially opposed their relationship, but eventually approved the marriage.
 When she was still a student, Mirziyoyeva had a daughter, Saida.
 Mirziyoyeva graduated in 1986 with a degree in economics engineering.
 She speaks Uzbek, Russian and English.

 Public and political activity

 Her husband Shavkat Mirziyoyev became a deputy of the 12th convocation of the Supreme Soviet of the Uzbek SSR in 1990, then he was a khokim of one of the districts of Tashkent, a member of two convocations of the Oliy Majlis, the 3rd khokim of Jizzakh Region, the 4th khokim of Samarkand Region.
 After that, he was appointed Prime Minister of Uzbekistan in 2003 and retained this position until 2016.